 Requirements: You must open the Current Spend Account which is essentially a checking account to be eligible to earn a 4.00% Annual Percentage Yield (APY) — a rate that’s 60x higher than the national average.

 CIT Bank is one of the best online savings accounts offering a stellar interest rate.
-It only requires a minimum deposit of $100 to open an account but you must also open the CIT eChecking also.
+It only requires a minimum deposit of $100 to open an account and comes with the CIT eChecking.
 Opening the Savings Connect/eChecking combo gives the benefits of easy access to your funds with your linked eChecking account.
 CIT Bank does not charge a monthly fee.

 Minimum balance: $100 to open